 Calla and canna lilies

 Canna and calla lilies grow well in hot sites throughout Minnesota.
-Though the names are similar, the plants are not.
+Though the names are similar, the plants are not that similar, and neither is an actual lily!

 Calla lilies or callas (Zantedeschia species) are not true lilies.
 They are related to jack-in-the-pulpit and caladium.
 Unlike jack-in-the-pulpit, they are not hardy in Minnesota.
 The tuber-like rhizomes must be dug up and stored inside over the winter.

-Callas have a broad, trumpet-shaped flower called a spathe that wraps around the yellow finger-like spadix.
-The spathe is actually a modified leaf and may be white, yellow, or pink/rose/purple.
+Callas have a broad, trumpet-shaped flower called a spathe that wraps around the finger-like spadix.
+The spathe is actually a modified leaf and may be white, yellow, peach, orange, red, pink, purple or bicolored.
 The spadix holds the tiny, true flowers.
 Its leaves are arrowhead-shaped and solid green or green with silver or white flecks.

 Callas may be grown as houseplants, in a sunny location, but for the best results, plant callas outside and enjoy them indoors as cut flowers.
 They should bloom mid to late summer for about a month.